CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

 Any NPC that has missions needs to have a dialogue option that leads to TALK_MISSION_LIST, to get the player started on their first mission for the NPC, and either:

-* Add one of their talk_topic IDs to the list of generic mission reponse IDs in the first talk_topic of data/json/npcs/TALK_COMMON_MISSION.json, or
+* Add one of their talk_topic IDs to the list of generic mission response IDs in the first talk_topic of data/json/npcs/TALK_COMMON_MISSION.json, or
 * Have a similar talk_topic with responses that lead to TALK_MISSION_INQUIRE and TALK_MISSION_LIST_ASSIGNED.